lr91-089/Udacity-nd229-object-detection/README.md

 ![](/images/TBDetectionBoxesRecall.JPG)

-We can see that the learning rate is almost identical, we only decrease it over 4000 steps in the new model.
+We can see that the learning rate is identical, we only decrease it over 4000 instead of 2500 steps for the new model.

 The better performance of our model comes to the expense of the computation time.
 We only manage to calculate 0.45 steps per second on average, while the reference model could perform around 1.3 steps per second.